Best Cities in the UK for Indian Students 2025: Study, Work, and Settle

 1. London

-London, the capital city of the United Kingdom is a hubspot of cultures and one of the most diverse cities in the world.
+London, the capital city of the United Kingdom is a hot spot of cultures and one of the most diverse cities in the world.
 The city offers unmatched opportunities, renowned universities, and a welcoming environment for Indians with numerous cultural events, Indian restaurants and community centers.

 - London is ranked as the best city in the United Kingdom to live in the world by QS Best Student Cities ranking 2025.